yorickvP/node-ov-api/README.md

 # OVApi

-An NodeJS API for the OVChipkaart.
+An NodeJS API wrapper for the OVChipkaart.
-You can get your current balance and check in and check out points.
+You can use this wrapper to fetch:
+- Your balance
+- Cards
+- Detailed card information
+- Check in points
+- Check out points

 ### Install:
 First run ```npm install --save OVApi```